2.1 Python Plugin API

 return self.call_js_keyword("myMouseWheel", x=x, y=y)

-All arguments must be named and arguments must be JSON serializable.
+All arguments must be named, and they must be JSON serializable.